Our Guide to Namibia

 Accommodation at Little Kulala consists of 11 climate-controlled, thatched "kulalas" (the word means 'to sleep') which merge impeccably into the timeless desert landscape, with exquisite fittings and fixtures, and innovative bleached decks - each with a private plunge pool.
 Each kulala has a rooftop 'skybed' for romantic stargazing, with both indoor and outdoor showers.
 One of the rooms is a family room.

 There are no specific childcare facilities available at Little Kuala and as a result the camp does have a minimum age of 8 years.
-One of the rooms is a family room which is ideal for those of you traveling as a family.
+One of the rooms is a family room which is ideal for those of you travelling as a family.

 Little Kulala features an elegant entertainment area which includes a library, wine cellar, craft boutique, lounge and dining areas.
 There is also a swimming pool to enjoy between safaris.